metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
-- `discovery_cache` (String) Discovery client cache to be used, either 'disabled', 'disk' or 'memory' (default 'memory').Deprecated: to be removed from trait configuration.
+- `discovery_cache` (String) Discovery client cache to be used, either 'disabled', 'disk' or 'memory' (default 'memory').
+Deprecated: to be removed from trait configuration.
 - `enabled` (Boolean) Can be used to enable or disable a trait.
 All traits share this common property.